-It is a a serious condition that can be fatal; gangrene should be treated urgently to halt the spread of tissue death as soon as possible.
+It is a serious condition that can result in amputation of a limb or death.
+It needs urgent treatment to halt the spread of tissue death as rapidly as possible.

 Contents of this article: